-Dr. Paul L. Kelley Volunteer Academy places among the top 20% of public schools in Tennessee for:
+Dr. Paul L. Kelley Volunteer Academy ranks among the top 20% of public schools in Tennessee for:

-The teacher population of 8 teachers has grown by 14% over five school years.
+The teacher population of 8 teachers has stayed relatively flat over five school years.

 The diversity score of Dr. Paul L. Kelley Volunteer Academy is 0.52, which is less than the diversity score at state average of 0.55.
 The school's diversity has stayed relatively flat over five school years.